JimvandeVen/dotfiles/README.md

 ## npm

-NPM is necessary to install cowsay command.
+npm is necessary to install cowsay command.
 To install npm go to your cd ~ directory and run `apt npm install`.
 This will take a few moments.

 ## Cowsay